xnuinside/simple-ddl-parser/README.md

 Any questions?
 Ping me in Telegram: https://t.me/xnuinside

 ## Changelog
+**v0.10.0**
+1. Added support for CREATE TABLE ...
+LIKE statement
+2. Add support for DEFERRABLE INITIALLY, NOT DEFERRABLE statements

 **v0.9.0**
 1. Added support for REFERENCES without field name, like `product_no integer REFERENCES products ON DELETE RESTRICT`
 2. Added support for REFERENCES ON statement